DHTMLX/docs-todolist/docs/api/events/opentaskmenu_event.md

 ### Description

-@short: fires when opening the menu of a task
+@short: Fires when opening the menu of a task

 ### Usage